MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Related work

 \subsection{Guidance for pre-trained diffusion models}

 The guidance \citep{song2021scorebased, Prafulla2021DMbeatsGANs} provides a proper way to update intermediate representations at each generation step so that the generated samples satisfy a given condition, even when the model is not trained for that type of conditional generation.
-Since the guidance does not require additional training of diffusion models, it is widely used to control the generation process with additional conditional signals.
-C-guide \citep{song2021scorebased,Prafulla2021DMbeatsGANs} was proposed to guide an image generation model by class label, such as cat or dog, using an additionally trained classifier.
-To achieve beyond class-conditional generation, several works further extend this to utilize off-the-shelf recognition models \citep{graikos2022pnpp, bansal2023universal}.
-Our proposed method is the first attempt to extend C-guide for joint multi-modal generation.
-We derive our methodology from the theory of C-guide, enabling us to theoretically sample data from the joint distribution.
+Since the guidance does not require additional training in diffusion models, it is widely used to control the generation process with additional conditional signals.
+C-guide \citep{song2021scorebased, Prafulla2021DMbeatsGANs} was proposed to guide an image generation model by the class label, such as \emph{"cat"} or \emph{"dog"}, using an additionally trained classifier.
+Several works extend this to utilize off-the-shelf recognition models to achieve beyond class-conditional generation \citep{graikos2022pnpp, bansal2023universal}.
+Our proposed method is the first attempt to extend the C-guide for joint multimodal generation.
+We derive our methodology from the theory of C-guide, enabling us to sample data from the joint distribution.

 The samples generated with C-guide may suffer from degraded quality without careful tuning of its scale \citep{Prafulla2021DMbeatsGANs}. \citet{chao2022dlsm} denote this problem as the score mismatch issue, where the posterior scores estimated by a diffusion model and a classifier are unstable and deviate from the true ones.
 They proposed DLSM loss to alleviate this problem.
-DLSM regularizes the gradient of a classifier to match the residual error of noise prediction by trained diffusion models, providing a stable gradient for the generation process.
-Our work can be seen as an extension of DLSM for multi-modal generation, and we employ DLSM to stabilize the gradient of our discriminator.
+DLSM regularizes a classifier's gradient to match the residual error of noise prediction by trained diffusion models, providing a stable gradient for the generation process.
+Our work can be seen as an extension of DLSM for multimodal generation.
+We employ DLSM to stabilize the gradient of our discriminator.

+\citet{kim2022refining} proposed Discriminator Guidance, which guides a Text-to-Image (T2I) model by a discriminator distinguishing real images from generated images to improve the quality of the generated samples by a pre-trained T2I model.
+Although \citet{kim2022refining} share a similar concept to ours regarding using a discriminator to bridge the gap between the score predicted by a pre-trained model and the target score, our goal is to integrate single-modal models into a joint generation model.
+Their method is particularly designed to handle the gap within a single modality, and it cannot be straightforwardly applied to the multimodal generation.
+In contrast, our method is derived from directly bridging the gap between a single-modal distribution and a joint one.
+Moreover, we show a single discriminator can serve as a guidance module for both domains, resulting in minimal computational cost for developing a joint generation model.